Bay Shore, New York

 Bay Shore is a hamlet and census-designated place (CDP) in the Town of Islip, New York, United States.
 It is situated on the South Shore of Long Island, adjoining the Great South Bay.
 The population of the CDP was 29,244 at the time of the 2020 census.

 History

 Bay Shore is one of the older hamlets on Long Island.
 Sagtikos Manor, located in West Bay Shore, was built around 1697.
 It was used as a British armed forces headquarters, at the time of the Battle of Long Island during the Revolutionary War.
-President Washington stayed at the manor during his tour of Long Island in 1790.
+President Washington stayed at the Sagtikos Manor during his tour of Long Island in 1790.

 The land that would become Bay Shore proper was purchased from the Secatogue Native Americans in 1708 by local school teacher John Mowbray for "several eel spears".

+In 1840, Bay Shore had one of two churches in the entirety of Islip Town.
+This was a methodist church built in 1828.
+In 1850, Bay Shore was one of only two proper hamlets in the entire Town of Islip, along with Sayville.